-Many challenges and opportunities in the field of idiopathic interstitial pneumonias were discussed during this year's ERS Congress, including diagnostic challenges, the need for better treatment options and the impact of comorbidities.
-Other important topics of discussion were the prediction and early identification of disease progression in patients with pulmonary fibrosis.
+Many challenges and opportunities in the field of idiopathic interstitial pneumonias were vividly discussed during this year's ERS congress, including diagnostic challenges, the need for better treatment options, and the impact of comorbidities.
+Furthermore, prediction and early identification of disease progression in patients with pulmonary fibrosis were important discussion topics.

-Several studies evaluated potential noninvasive and simple solutions to ILD diagnosis, Qiu et al. [1] identified a differentially expressed immune-related gene panel from bronchoalveolar lavage (BAL) samples of idiopathic pulmonary fibrosis (IPF) patients and healthy individuals, from which CXCL14, SLC40A1, RNASE3, CCR3 and RORA were used to build a prognostic signature for survival.
-This five-gene-based signature differentiated significantly between high- and low-risk patient groups (area under the curve (AUC) 0.837).
+Several studies evaluated potential non-invasive and simple solutions for ILD diagnosis.
+Qiu et al. identified a differentially expressed immune-related gene panel from bronchoalveolar lavage (BAL) samples of IPF patients and healthy individuals, from which CXCL14, SLC40A1, RNASE3, CCR3, RORA were used to build a prognostic signature for survival.
+This 5-gene-based signature differentiated significantly between high and low-risk patient groups (AUC=0.837) [1].
 At a protein level, a novel inverse association between pro-fibrotic cytokines and antimicrobial peptides (AMPs) in BAL was identified [2].
-The different AMP profiles in BAL of patients with IPF and other fibrotic ILDs compared with nonfibrotic patients might open up new possibilities for early diagnosis of patients at risk.
-At cellular levels, in vitro and in vivo studies showed an accumulation of senescent cells and demonstrated a reduction of natural killer (NK) cells in the IPF lung due to a deficient lung recruitment capacity, resulting in an increase of NK cells in the blood [3].
-Of interest at a clinical level, NISHIKIORI et al. [4] developed an artificial intelligence (AI) software to detect interstitial pneumonias from chest radiographs.
-This refined AI algorithm was able to distinguish chest radiographs of patients with progressive fibrosing ILD versus other abnormal findings with 87% accuracy, and fibrosing ILDs versus normal chest radiographs with 95% accuracy.
+The different AMP profiles in BAL of patients with IPF and other fibrotic ILDs compared with non-fibrotic patients might open up new possibilities for early diagnosis of patients at risk.
+At cellular levels, in vitro and in vivo studies showed an accumulation of senescent cells and demonstrated a reduction of NK cells in the IPF lung due to a deficient lung recruitment capacity resulting in an increase of NK cells in the blood [3].
+Of interest, at a clinical level, Nishikiori et al. developed an artificial intelligent (AI) software to detect interstitial pneumonias from chest radiographs.
+This refined AI algorithm was able to distinguish chest radiographs of patients with progressive fibrosing ILD versus other abnormal findings with 87% accuracy, and fibrosing ILDs versus normal chest radiographs with 95% accuracy [4].
 This highlights the potential of AI to assist in the identification and monitoring of ILDs.

-Given the frequently prolonged time from symptoms to diagnosis, it is important to assess disease behaviour early in the peri-diagnostic period in patients with suspected ILD.
-The STARLINER study found that during this period IPF patients had accelerated worsening of some patient-reported outcomes (PROs) compared to non-IPF ILD patients.
+Given the frequently prolonged time from symptoms to diagnosis, it is important to assess disease behavior early during the peri-diagnostic period in patients with suspected ILD.
+The STARLINER study found that during this period IPF patients had accelerated worsening of some patient-reported outcomes (PRO) compared to non-IPF ILD patients.
 Thus, PRO results can potentially facilitate the diagnosis of IPF in the early stages of disease [5].
-In addition, a multicentre registry study identified that patients with suspected familiar IPF presented with similar lung function decline and prognosis compared to patients with sporadic IPF, further emphasising the importance of early referral [6].
+In addition, a multicenter registry study identified that patients with suspected familiar IPF presented with similar lung function decline and prognosis compared to patients with sporadic IPF, further emphasizing the importance of early referral [6].

-Because currently available antifibrotic treatments do not stop lung function decline, more studies are urgently needed to identify new therapeutic compounds.
-MATRALIS et al. [7] developed two biosynthetic thyroid receptor beta agonists (thyromimetics), which showed therapeutic activity against bleomycin-induced lung injury in vivo.
-Thus, thyromimetics may be a potential new therapy for pulmonary fibrosis in the future.
-The multinational phase II PINTA study assessed the efficacy and safety of GLPG1205 in IPF versus placebo.
+Since currently available antifibrotic treatments do not stop lung function decline, more studies are urgently needed to identify new therapeutic compounds.
+Tzouvelekis et al. developed two biosynthetic thyroid receptor beta agonists (thyromimetics), which showed therapeutic activity against bleomycin-induced lung injury in vivo.
+Thus, thyromimetics may be a potential new therapy for pulmonary fibrosis in the future [7].
+The multinational phase 2 PINTA study assessed the efficacy and safety of GLPG1205 in IPF versus placebo.
 GLPG1205 is a selective G-protein-coupled receptor 84 antagonist, which inhibits monocyte and neutrophil migration and activation.
-The use of GLPG1205 resulted in a numerically but not significantly smaller decline in forced vital capacity (FVC) (-34 mL versus -76 mL) after 26 weeks.
+The use of GLPG1205 resulted in numerically but not significantly smaller decline in FVC (-34 mL vs -76 mL) after 26 weeks.
 No relevant safety signals were observed for GLPG1205 alone or with pirfenidone, but higher rates of early discontinuation were observed for the combination of GLPG1205 and nintedanib [8].
 Despite these results, further development of GLPG1205 has been discontinued.